 Reducing Recidivism and Crisis Care Costs With SAP

-HarrisLogic was founded on the belief that technology can improve mental health care.
+HarrisLogic was founded on the belief that technology can improve mental health care, and establish custom healthcare solutions.
 Specifically, their platforms focus on suicide prevention, crisis response, jail diversion, and detection and coordinated response to super-utilizers.
 Their Crisis Response and Jail Diversion platforms streamline and manage crisis hotlines, mobile crisis outreach efforts, telemental health and facility-based mental health initiatives, offering an invaluable solution to behavioral health programs that operate in resource-scarce environments.

 “We translate science to practice and bring evidence based tools into mental healthcare: improving service delivery, saving lives, and changing the paradigm of how we treat mental health.”
 Hudson Harris, Chief Engagement Officer, HarrisLogic